Ngaere: Local Legends

 Maori legend says that the Ngaere swamp was formed when Mt.
 Taranaki stopped and wept on its journey to its current resting place.
 Most of the swamp was drained in the early 20th century for dairy farming.

 Name

-It has been speculated that Ngaere, which until 1909 was spelt Ngaire, is the origin of the name Ngaire, a common girl's name in New Zealand.
+It has been speculated that Ngaere, which until 1934 was also spelt Ngaire, is the origin of the name Ngaire, a common girl's name in New Zealand.